 Legislative Director, Middle East Policy

-Kate Gould is FCNL's Legislative Director for Middle East Policy.
-Kate is one of only a handful of registered lobbyists in Washington, D.C. working to advance human rights objectives and support diplomatic solutions to resolve disputes between the U.S. and Iran and the conflicts in Syria, Iraq, Yemen and Israel/Palestine.
+Kate Gould served as FCNL's Legislative Director for Middle East Policy.
+Kate was one of only a handful of registered lobbyists in Washington, D.C. working to advance human rights objectives and support diplomatic solutions to resolve disputes between the U.S. and Iran and the conflicts in Syria, Iraq, Yemen and Israel/Palestine.

 Kate was named as one of the "Top Lobbyists of 2018" by The Hill.
 She was profiled in 2015 as the “Quaker Lobbyist Behind the Iran Deal Fight,” by Congressional Quarterly, an outlet with readership that includes 95% of members of Congress.
 Kate's analysis on Middle East policy has been cited by The New York Times, the Washington Post, USA Today, The Guardian, The Daily Beast, CNN, Reuters, AFP and other national outlets.
-Kate has appeared as an on-air analyst for various TV and radio programs, including the O'Reilly Factor on Fox News, The Thom Hartmann Show, The Real News Network and CCTV.
+Kate has appeared as an on-air analyst for various TV and radio programs, including PRI, Fox News, The Thom Hartmann Show, and The Real News Network.
 She is also a Political Partner at the Truman National Security Project.

 Kate is inspired every day by people she met in the Middle East who practice nonviolence in the face of so much violence: including protesters against settlements, therapists in Gaza treating children who have lived through three wars, and Syrian, Iraqi, and Palestinian refugees who have started over (and often many times over) to make a new life.
 Kate lives in D.C. and occasionally on twitter (@k8gould), and is a member of the Friends Meeting of Washington.